Discrete Morse functions from lexicographic orders: Lexicographic discrete Morse functions

-Let us formalize the matching construction.
-For each saturated chain $F_k$, we derive from the set $I(F_k)$ of minimal skipped intervals a collection $J(F_k)$ of disjoint intervals by the following algorithm (which is initialized to $J=\emptyset $): \begin{enumerate} \item Add to $J$ the interval $(u,v)$ in $I$ with $u$ of smallest possible rank. \item Replace $I$ by the restriction of $I$ to ranks above $rk(v)$. \item Delete from $I$ those skipped intervals which are no longer minimal. \item Repeat these steps until $I=\emptyset $. \end{enumerate} This algorithm outputs the collection $J$ of disjoint intervals.
-If $I$ does not include all the vertices of $F_k$, let $j_0$ be the set of uncovered elements (in which case the facet $F_k$ has contractible overlap with $\cup_{i<k} F_i $ because the uncovered vertices of $F_k$ are cone points in this overlap as well as in $F_k \setminus (\cup_{i<k} F_i)$).
+Let us formalize the matching construction for any particular $F_k$.
+If the $I$-intervals do not cover all ranks, let $j_0$ be the set of uncovered elements, and let $\rho_0$ denote the lowest rank element whose rank is in $j_0$; in this case, match $h\sim h\setminus \{ \rho_0 \} $ for each face $h\in e^{-1}(F_k)$ containing $\rho_0$.
+Otherwise, we derive from the set $I(F_k)$ of minimal skipped intervals a collection $J(F_k)$ of disjoint intervals by the following algorithm (which is initialized to $J=\emptyset $): \begin{enumerate} \item Add to $J$ the interval $(u,v)$ in $I$ with $u$ of smallest possible rank. \item Replace $I$ by the restriction of $I$ to ranks above $rk(v)$. \item Delete from $I$ those skipped intervals which are no longer minimal. \item Repeat these steps until $I=\emptyset $. \end{enumerate} This algorithm outputs a collection $J = \{ j_1,\dots ,j_r\} $ of disjoint intervals.